funcompbio/assignment-4/README.md

 first version available is posterior to the deadline, then the mark of the assignment will have a penalty.

+To complete your submission (see rubric below) please **agree to the following academic integrity statement** by editing this README file and placing the letter `X` between the squared brackets preceding the statement:

+- [] The work here submitted as been entirely developed by myself and is the result of my own work.

 ## Description

 The goal of this assignment is to implement a program in Python that **counts the ocurrences of a dinucleotide from the DNA sequence of a gene stored in a FASTA file giving the FASTA filename and the two nucleotides that form the dinucleotide as arguments from the command line**.

 This assignment incorporates an autograding feature using a so-called [GitHub Actions Worflow](https://github.com/features/actions), which will